ambit/bms-support/docs/crm-finding-contacts.md

 permalink: /docs/crm-finding-contacts/
 ---

-A contact is any business or person that is recorded in the CRM database.
+A contact is any business that is recorded in the CRM database.

 In this section, we'll go through a couple of the most common ways of navigating to a specific contact.